 What Can I Do to Improve My Sleep?

 - Avoid bright lights.
 This includes reducing the use of your laptop, television, and phone.
 Bright light directly inhibits the release of melatonin.
-A new study by Spanish scientists suggests that reducing unhealthy weight gain can now be added to melatonin’s impressive roster of benefits.
+A study by Spanish scientists suggests that reducing unhealthy weight gain can now be added to melatonin’s impressive roster of benefits.
 They found that consuming melatonin stimulates the appearance of ‘beige’ fat, which, similar to brown fat, is a heat-generating type of fat that helps your body to burn calories rather than store them.
 This, the researchers believe, may explain why melatonin helps control body weight, along with its metabolic benefits.
 Electronic devices also stimulate brain activity, they say, disrupting your ability to drift off to sleep.
 Avoid using them in the hour before bed.

 - Years ago I babysat for a girl who had a white noise machine.
 Recently, the sounds outside my bedroom window were louder than usual and it crossed my mind that I need to get one of those machines!
 Then I realized “hey I bet there’s an app for that!”
 Sure enough.
 I have downloaded an app called White Noise, which has sounds varying from white noise (surprise, surprise) to pink noise to light rain with birds and even sounds replicating a clothes dryer.

 - Take a bath.
 The act of cooling the body, like that which happens when you get out of a warm tub, makes us feel tired.
 Consider adding epsom salts.
 Epsom salt baths are known to ease pain and relieve inflammation.
 They have also been shown to reduce muscle soreness.
-One of my favorites varieties of epsom salt is the peppermint and eucalyptus essential oils Epsoak Sport blend.

 - Another option is having a cup of non-caffeinated green tea.
 Green tea contains the amino acid theanine which has been shown to reduce stress and promote restful sleep.
 Just be sure to choose decaffeinated!